UnknownCalculatedVariable/unknown_dots/README.md

 # How to install:

-* clone this repository
+* Clone this repository.
-  * cd into the clone of this repository
+  * CD into the clone of this repository.
-    * chmod the install_script and run it
+    * chmod +x the install_script and ./run it

-* download the wallpaper archive from the link and extract
+* Download the wallpaper archive from the link and extract.
-  * place the extracted folder in ~/Pictures
+  * Place the extracted folder in ~/Pictures, it must be named "Wallpapers"